walberbeltrame/thoaded/dotnet/README.md

 </p>

 # Thoaded
-The source for a library for simple and fast design pattern that extends model, view and controller for asynchronous events in supported modern programming languages.
+Library for simple and fast design pattern that extends model, view and controller for asynchronous events in supported modern programming languages.

 ## Installation
 Use following command to install Thoaded package: